lptekdev/VMware-Exporter/README.md

  - Host total CPUs
  - Host total memory

 The exporter caches all the values, and collection interval must be adjusted/defined (in seconds).
-For that, you use the vsphere.properties file to set the username, password, vCenter and the interval for the collection of the metrics.
+The values are cached because I will also collect vSAN metrics, and from my experience those took some time which can translate in Prometheus scrape timeout and metrics collection failure.
+To configure the vCenter, credentials and collection interval in seconds, you use the vsphere.properties file.

 ## Run as container
 The exporter can run locally and as a docker container.
 A docker compose file is also present in this repository, as the Dockerfile to build the docker image.